Bartram Covered Bridge (1860)

 The beautiful late “Indian Summer” weather, combined with the cold nights have cause a very vibrant and colorful Fall foliage surrounding the bridge.

-The bridge crosses over Crum Creek, and there is a small area for a kids to run around or a blanket picnic, as well as a few benches and rocks to sit on.
+The bridge crosses over Crum Creek, and there is a small area for kids to run around, or a blanket picnic, as well as a few benches and rocks to sit on.

 One can not walk into the middle of the bridge, because there are metal security bars covering both entrance ways from top to bottom, but as you look more closely through the bars, you can see some holiday string lights attached to the long side walls.